 3. Include a CTA in many sections throughout the website to keep it top-of-mind.

-4. Keep a CTA in the header and keep the header “fixed” as the visitor scrolls down the page, so that a CTA is always in sight.
+4. Keep a CTA in the header and keep the header “fixed” as the user scrolls down the page, so that a CTA is always in sight.

 5. Avoid generic CTAs if possible.
 For example, instead of using “contact us” or “get in touch”, you’ll get more clicks and conversions by using specific and enticing CTAs like “get a quote” or “free consultation”.